jaigitrep159/wrapper-offline-revision/_FOR-DEVS/ideas.md

   - Fix character copying
   - Include a copy of JPEXS Flash Dec? (mainly for far long into the centuries from now future)
   - Add option to download latest version (idk how this would've worked without github or somethin)
+  - Stop using common.xml (i think this was about like trying to sort everything into their proper themes and making the import theme only show imported stuff)
+    - The import theme can have Common disabled using SWF editing
+  - Select a theme before starting editor